GiliSoft RAM Disk

 Use RAM Disk for After Effects cache

-Use RAM Disk for Photoshop scratch-style workflows
+Use RAM Disk for Photoshop scratch-style tasks

 Large image-editing sessions can create temporary scratch-style data that fits RAM-backed storage better than permanent placement on the main drive.
 Related page: RAM Disk for Photoshop Scratch Files.

-Use RAM Disk for browser privacy workflows
+Use RAM Disk for browser privacy tasks

 RAM Disk FAQ